WATER QUALITY Assessments

 Only 14 watersheds received a score between 60-100, thus 67 of the 81 watersheds have a relatively low to moderate score for water quality impairment, which are broadly distributed across the state.
 Section 303(d) of the Clean Water Act requires states to publish and update every two years a list of waters that are not meeting one or more water-quality standards.
 Minnesota's 2010 draft TMDL list contains 1,774 impairments on 388 rivers and 647 lakes.
 Minnesota’s 2008 list contained 1,475 impairments on 336 rivers and 510 lakes.
 Impairments in Minnesota are categorized as toxics (31%), eutrophication (24%), turbidity (18%), bacteria (11%), biology (10%), and other conventional (6%), by MPCA.

-Water quality impairments play an important, but indirect role in the connectivity of streams.
-Streams that are dammed or have culverts that were not appropriately designed alter connectivity by creating artificial impoundments that collect fine sediment, which can lead to high turbidity.
-Many impoundments are relatively shallow so pollutants, such as phosphorus, that accumulate are resuspended from the bottom into the water column by wind and waves, which may result in an impairment.
+Water quality impairments may reflect the presence of structures in streams, rivers and lakes.
+Streams that are dammed or have culverts that were not appropriately designed create artificial impoundments that collect fine sediment, which can lead to high turbidity.
+Many impoundments are relatively shallow so pollutants, such as phosphorus, accumulate and are resuspended from the bottom into the water column by wind and waves, which may result in an impairment.

 Many water quality impairments affect aquatic organisms.
 For example, many heavy metals can be lethal to fish, aquatic invertebrates, or mussels at very low concentrations.
 High sediment loads may be lethal to aquatic organisms, but more often sediment results in chronic effects, such as reduced growth rates in fish.